SoC's Founder

 transformed my book into a curriculum, because we don’t increase and expand our creativity by reading about it!

-The curriculum is called, “SHiNE; Creatology, the Subject of the nature and power of Creativity”, or “The Creatology Curriculum” for short.
+The curriculum is called, “SHiNE; Creatology, the Subject of the power and nature of Creativity”, or “SHiNE” or “The Creatology Curriculum” for short.
 It’s all about creativity, what it is, how it works, what it does, why it does it, how it does it through us,

 and most importantly, it shows without a shadow of a doubt,